In the

 The king and queen made several stops, placing a wreath at the site of Fort George, where the Spanish defeated the British in 1781, gazing out at Pensacola Bay from the park that will now be named for the king and speaking to a large crowd in Plaza Ferdinand.

-The visit highlighted the shared history Spain has with the city and the state.
 Spanish sailor Don Tristan de Luna arrived in Pensacola on August 15, 1559, with a contingent of more than 1,500 soldiers, servants, settlers, priests and Mexican Indians.

 But battered by a hurricane and after losing supplies, the explorers fled within a few years.
 The Spanish set up a permanent settlement in 1698.